 - Monday: 30-minute walk + 20-minutes of resistance band exercises for the upper and lower body

 - Wednesday: 30-minute walk + 20-minutes of bodyweight exercises for the upper and lower body

 - Friday: 30-minute walk + 20-minutes of dumbbell exercises for the upper and lower body

 - Sunday: 30-minute gardening

 The diagnoses of osteopenia and osteoporosis differ only in bone mineral density.
 This means that those with osteopenia have a higher bone density than those with osteoporosis.
 Therefore, it is important to consider which type of exercise you perform depending on your diagnosis.

-Those with osteopenia may have some high-impact exercises in their exercise routine since their bones may be able to handle more force.
+Those with osteopenia may include some high-impact exercises in their exercise routine since their bones can handle higher forces.
 This may include tennis, running, and jumping rope.

 Those with lower bone density and a diagnosis of osteoporosis may include more low-impact exercises in their routine since they are at a higher risk of compression fractures or other bone fractures.
 For example, walking, and low-impact aerobics classes might be safer for these individuals.

 Please note that these are general recommendations and may not apply to all.
 The best exercise routine for you is the one you discuss with your doctor and/or physical therapist.
 These professionals know your bone density, fitness level, and nutritional status and can work with your goals to find the workouts you will enjoy.